 Supporting and Improving Legacy Data Management Software

-Our customer creates data management solutions for content-critical businesses.
+Our client creates data management solutions for content-critical businesses.
 While they were working on a new cloud-based platform, they needed an experienced team of backend software developers with data management skills to support their legacy software.
 The Apriorit team has a lot of experience developing and supporting custom data management systems, so we were glad to help.

-Our customer is a US-based company that develops solutions for storing, sharing, and transferring data.
+Our client is a US-based company that develops solutions for storing, sharing, and transferring data.
 They have more than 17,000 clients around the world that work in the media, construction, financial, life sciences, recreation, and other industries.
 For these clients, the ability to manage data securely and efficiently is crucial.

 That’s why they were looking for an outsourced development team that could take over maintenance of the legacy system and solve several legacy system modernization challenges: